My journey to Scotland and

 2014 was a rough year for me.

-In retrospect, I am very happy we did it.
-There is a lot to be learned about yourself when moving to another country where you have no friends, family, or community.
-Artistically, before we left I was at a major standstill, and paintings took me forever to complete; getting out all of my stuff was always a chore and I lacked inspiration.
-But by the time we were headed back across the Atlantic to Texas I felt reinvented.
+In retrospect, it changed my life and my personality.
+There's a lot to be learned about yourself when moving to a place where you have no friends or family, more importantly: no community.
+My artistic identity was also at a major standstill.
+Paintings took me forever to complete and really it felt more like an obligated chore than a conduit to invent and create.
+However, a year later, when we were headed back across the Atlantic to Texas: I was reinvented.
 With none of my familiar art supplies or settings, I inevitably went through a sort of artistic fast.
-This, combined with several other significant factors, created this amazing creativity catalyst:
+Combined with several other significant factors, this catalyzed the creation of a new creative:

-For one, I changed my environment and lost a lot of distractions.
-No netflix, no friends, no familiar haunts.
-It was like jumping into a pool of icy water, you suddenly become aware of everything you took advantage of back home.
+I changed my environment and lost a lot of distractions.
+No Netflix, no friends, no familiar haunts.
+It was like jumping into a pool of icy water, I suddenly became aware of everything I took advantage of back home.
 If anything, the most important thing was a break in routine.

-We were poor, so we bought only the essentials.
+We were poor, down to the essentials!
 A tube of black paint, a bucket of gouache, and a dozen canvases obtained on the cheap from the thrift store down the road.

-A exhibition was on the horizon.
-The University announced in a month or so after we arrived, it was perfect timing.
-The possibility of being chosen and showing my work to other people was exciting to me.
+A exhibition possibility: The university announced a month or so after we arrived a student exhibition, it was perfect timing.
+This new possibility of showing my work to other people gave me much-needed motivation.
 Being passionate can only carry you so far, it will really help you to get feedback on your work (you learn a lot seeing how other people view your stuff).

 Me with most of my pieces before we moved out of our flat.
 Some were sold, some where given away, and the rest were stripped from their frames and rolled up into tubes for us to take back home.

-I've always imagined an artistic slump as a sort of sinkhole, not something discrete like a ledge or wall.
-For me, they always take a long time to get out of.
+I've always imagined an artistic slump as a sort of sinkhole, and not an on/off switch.
+They can sometimes take a long time to get out of.
 I learned a lot about myself making this move, my dad had died only 8 months prior.
 I was definitely at one of my worst, lowest points.
 But, during that time, I learned so much about myself.
 Humans are highly-adaptive, when your environment and circumstances change, so does your mindset and creative outputs.

 One of my favorite things about that Scotland exhibition was we only used canvases from thrift stores that had been covered up with white paint.
-I remember one canvas in particular, with a high-quality wooden frame that was very nicely crafted, having a large stretched photograph of a badly drawn neon play of the Stones' lips.
-The lips were bright red had green goo dripping down off the bottom lip, it would have been wrong if we'd not covered it up; I did the citizens of Edinburgh a favor!
+I remember one canvas in particular, a high-quality wooden frame that was very nicely crafted, having a large stretched photograph of a badly drawn neon photoshopped pair of Rolling Stones' lips.
+The lips were bright red had green goo dripping down off the bottom lip, it would have been wrong if I'd not covered it up; I did the citizens of Edinburgh a favor!

 Hollow Earth, my first piece I started in my empty flat.
-I later learned it was damaged beyond repair during a move, rest in pieces my little friend (hehe).
+I later learned it was damaged beyond repair during a move, rest in pieces my little friend.

-As time went on, despite my pieces being separate from the group exhibition, my work became noticed by the University.
-When the show was coming to a close, they decided to extend the time in which my pieces exclusively were displayed.
+As fate would have it, despite my pieces being separate from the group exhibition, my work became noticed by the University.
+When the show was coming to a close, they decided to extend the time in which my pieces exclusively were displayed!
 This kept them up an extra 4 months (after the exhibition closed) to be shown during the internationally-known Edinburgh Fringe Festival 2016.
-Because of this, I was able to sell several of my pieces and it was a huge source of encouragement.
+Because of this, I was able to sell several of my pieces and it was excellent closure to our time being there.